Umami vs Plausible for Solo Developers

 Plausible Overview

 Plausible is the more polished commercial alternative in the privacy-first analytics space.
-It's open source under AGPL, runs on Elixir/Phoenix, and the hosted version starts at $9 per month for 10,000 pageviews.
-The self-host route is also fully supported, with a single Docker Compose file that gets you running in a few minutes.
+It's open source under AGPL-3.0, runs on Elixir/Phoenix, and the hosted version starts at EUR 9 per month for 10,000 pageviews on the Starter plan, billed in euros rather than dollars.
+There is no permanent free hosted tier, but you get a 30-day free trial with no credit card required, and yearly billing knocks two months off.
+The self-host route (Plausible Community Edition) is also fully supported, with an official Docker Compose setup that gets you running in a few minutes.

 The product is sharper than Umami in a few specific ways.
 Funnels work well, ecommerce revenue tracking is built in, custom properties on events feel more thought through, and the public dashboard sharing feature is genuinely useful for portfolio sites or landing pages.
 The team has been shipping consistently for years.